janleenders/myhome/README.md

 --------------------------------
 - Correct presentation of the graphs, depending on the chosen filter: granularity, scrolling back in time.
 - Presenting the total usage figures for the chosen report period.
+- Added some indexes to the database.
+Schema is described in 'schema.sql'.
 Product backlog items
 ---------------------
 - Try to make it 'running out of the box'